Losing your mucus plug and not sure what not to do? First things first: what is a mucus plug in pregnancy, and why was it there in the first place?

 Sometimes that mucus plug pops hours before labor, sometimes weeks.

-Here are some of the signs that labor has begun:
+Here are some of the signs that baby is on its way:

 - Your water breaks (which can feel like a little trickle or a gushing rush).